PCBs, or polychlorinated biphenyls, are industrial products or chemicals

-These chemicals were banned in the U.S. in 1979 amid suggestions that PCBs could have unintended impacts on human and environmental health.
+PCB chemicals were banned in the U.S. in 1979 because these chemicals harm human and environmental health.
 From the 1920s until their ban, an estimated 1.5 billion pounds of PCBs were made for things such as microscope oils, electrical insulators, capacitors, and electric appliances such as television sets or refrigerators.
 PCBs were also sprayed on dirt roads to keep the dust down prior to knowing some of the unintended consequences from widespread use.

 Prior to the ban in 1979, PCBs entered the air, water, and soil during manufacture and use.
 Wastes from the manufacturing process that contained PCBs were often placed in dump sites or landfills.
 Occasionally, accidental spills and leaks from these facilities or transformer fires could result in PCBs entering the environment.